mohitg1213/demoOnFly/README.md

 4) Enable "Developer Mode"
 5) Click on "Load unpacked extension", find DemoFly, and proceed
 6) Hurray !!!
 Extension has been installed on your chrome.

+[OR]
+1) Drag and drop the Demofly.CRX file onto the Chrome Extensions page(More Tools> Extensions) to install it.